neonnoe/framer-ios-bootstrap/README.md

 ### How-to use

 This project uses babel to transpile ES6 code into useble JS code for framer.
-If you make changes in any JS file, you hate to run a grunt task to transpile and copy the JS files.
+If you make changes in any JS file in ``src`` folder, you hate to run a grunt task to transpile and copy the JS files.
 Run grunt with:

 ``grunt``